 Some University Regulations and Programme Regulations

-You are required to take note of the student handbook and the MCS Calendar which guide you during your studies in our programme.
-For all the regulations of the University, please read “Regulations Governing Taught Doctoral/Master's Degree Programmes” at MyLingnan Portal.
+You are required to take note of the student handbook (Please find the most updated version under Moodle) and the MCS Calendar which guide you during your studies in our programme.
+For all the regulations of the University, please read “Regulations Governing Taught Doctoral/Master's Degree Programmes” ( https://www.ln.edu.hk/sgs/taught-postgraduate-programmes/academic-regulations-and-guidelines ) at MyLingnan Portal.
+Please note that landing page in School of Graduate Studies (GS’s webpage) may change at any time without any prior notice to you.
+If there is any inconsistency or ambiguity on academic regulations between the version of GS’s webpage and the version shown in the MCS handbook or MCS webapge, the version of GS’s webpage on academic regulations shall prevail.
 The following extract of information is for your easy reference only.

 Adding and Dropping Courses

-A student who wishes to add or drop a course or change a course or section of a course after registration must complete a prescribed form obtainable from Department.
-The deadline is two weeks after the beginning of the term concerned.
-Please note that your application for the adding/dropping courses may not be approved if the class reaches to its full capacity or other valid reasons.
+A student who wishes to add or drop a course or change a course or section of a course after registration must complete a prescribed form obtainable from the Programme Office.
+The deadline is two weeks after the beginning of the term concerned, or at an earlier time as decided by the Programme Office for a course operated on an irregular mode, e.g. a 4-week intensive course.

-A student who adds a course or changes a course or section of a course without going through the prescribed procedure will not be given a grade or credits for the course.
+A student who adds a course or changes a course or section of a course without going through the prescribed procedure specified in this section will not be given a grade or credits for the course.

-A student who drops a course without going through the prescribed procedure will be given an "F" grade for the course.
+A student who drops a course without going through the prescribed procedure specified in this section will be given an “F” grade for the course.

 Change of Study Mode [applicable to students admitted in 2015-16 or after]